Liquid-Reply/technical-challenge-wp3/README.md

 The architecture is based on Azure Kubernetes Service (AKS) where the compute nodes are spread across availability zones.
 This allows Keycloak to be deployed in a high availability setup.
 Access to Keycloak is facilitated via a load balancer.

-Azure Database for PostgreSQL is used as external database for Keycloak.
+Azure Database for PostgreSQL Flexible Server is used as external database for Keycloak.

 ### Further architecture improvements